 Use this table when booking your time slot:

-for single storey home with tiled roof:
+Common Installation costs for single storey home with tiled roof: | Remote Controlled Fan | Wall Controlled Fan |

-Fan replacing existing light1 hour2 hours + parts (cable to switch)
+Fan replacing existing light | 1 hour | 2 hours + parts (cable to switch) |

-1.5 hours + parts (cable from feed)2 hours + parts (cable from feed, cable to switch)
+Fan installed in a new location (No previous wiring) | 1.5 hours + parts (cable from feed) | 2 hours + parts (cable from feed, cable to switch) |

 * For homes with corrugated iron roof and no accessible roof space, please add + 1 hour